jenkins-x/terraform-aws-eks-jx/README.md

 ### Cluster provisioning

+From version 3.0.0 this module creates neither the EKS cluster nor the VPC.

+We recommend using the Terraform modules [terraform-aws-modules/eks/aws](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws) to create the cluster and [terraform-aws-modules/vpc/aws](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/) to create the VPC.

 A Jenkins X ready cluster can be provisioned using the configuration in [jx3-terraform-eks](https://github.com/jx3-gitops-repositories/jx3-terraform-eks) as described in https://jenkins-x.io/v3/admin/platforms/eks/.